ivan-pi/coarray-halo-exchange/INTEL-ISSUES.md

 ### Intel Issues

+NOTE: These issues seem to have been resolved now with OneAPI 2024.1 and such environment tweaking is no longer necessary.

 Here are some specific issues with the Intel compiler that I encountered

 * By default the coarray tests were needlessly hammering the network